hamo225/workoutTracker/README.md

 # Workout Tracker

-Users can log workouts using geolocation.
+Users can log workouts using the browsers geolocation API and using Leaflet Maps Library to mark locations.

 PLANNING PHASE: